OpenIndiana/oi-docs/docs/release-notes/latest-changes.md

 Date       | Change
 ---------  | -------------
+2019-07-01 | Ruby 2.6 was added.
+Ruby 2.2 was removed.
+New Ruby version is 64-bit.
+2019-06-28 | Bind DNS server was updated to 9.14.3.
+[Security issue](https://www.openindiana.org/2019/06/28/dns-server-startup-script-security-issue/) in bind startup scripts was fixed.
 2019-05-06 | PHP 7.3 was introduced
 2019-05-05 | Mate was updated to 1.22
 2019-04-28 | Firefox was updated to 60.6.1 ESR